India Surpasses 125 GW in Renewable Energy Capacity, Sets Ambitious Targets

 In a bid to fortify domestic module manufacturing, the government has introduced a Production Linked Incentive (PLI) scheme, anticipated to invigorate significant domestic module production and reduce dependence on imports.

-To address the intermittent nature of renewable energy generation, the government is championing both Energy Storage Systems (BESS) and Pumped Storage Projects (PSP).
+To address the intermittent nature of renewable energy generation, the government is championing both Systems (BESS) and Pumped Storage Projects (PSP).
 Comprehensive guidelines have been issued to foster the development of PSPs, replete with a gamut of incentives and exemptions from specific charges.

 Lastly, the ushering in of green energy open access rules is anticipated to streamline the transition to renewable energy in the commercial and industrial sector, rendering it increasingly appealing to both producers and consumers.